Healthy sleep: Tips against snoring for a restful night

 4. Moisturize the throat

-Olive oil is a powerful anti-inflammatory agent and can reduce swelling in the airways.
-It also alleviates pain and decreases the vibrations in the throat that cause snoring.
-Simply take a shot glass full of olive oil (two to three sips) before going to bed.
+Olive oil is a strong anti-inflammatory agent and can reduce swelling in the airways.
+It also relieves pain and decreases the vibrations in the throat that cause snoring.
+Simply take a shot glass of olive oil (two to three sips) before going to bed.

 5. Use herbs